ruhani-j/boardventure-boardgame/proposal.md

 enjoy playing.
 The motivation behind this game is to create a fun online game for people who feel bored with traditional board games.
 Our game aims to provide a fun experience that is accessible to everyone.
-Additionally, the game will feature interactive pop-ups with mini-games that enhance the gameplay experience, adding excitement and unpredictability.
+Additionally, the game will feature interactive pop-ups with mini games that enhance the gameplay experience, adding excitement and unpredictability.